Augmentedjs/augmented-service/README.md

 The **Service** extension.

 This extension adds:
-* ORM style Entities
+* ORM style Entities and Collections
-* REST Resource class
+* REST Resource class and Collections
 * Abstract Datasource interface
   - MongoDB
   - SOLR (work in progress)